-Although Men’s Health Month was last month (June), it’s still very important to bring awareness year-round to common health issues affecting males.
-One such condition is incontinence, which can affect either gender.
+June is Men’s Health Month, a great time to raise awareness year-round to common health issues affecting males.
+One such condition is male incontinence.
 This is a condition where one is unable to control their bladder, which can develop suddenly or gradually over a period of time.

 Given the private nature of this condition, some men may feel embarrassed and will not seek out medical help.
 In addition to that, men, as a whole, do not go to the doctor as often as women.
 Therefore, they are less likely to receive a medical diagnosis and treatment plan and could potentially go years living with incontinence.